 Here are some points that should be looked into to ready a car for the monsoon.

-With the onset of monsoons, having a set of tyres with a good amount of tread is a must.
-Wet roads have heavily compromised traction, made worse still by water occasionally mixing with leaked oil and other vehicular fluids.
+Having a set of tyres with a good amount of tread is a must during the monsoons.
+Traction on wet roads is severely compromised, this is made worse still by water occasionally mixing with leaked oil and other vehicular fluids.
 The treads on your tyres helps in channelling this mix away from the contact surfaces, thereby improving grip.
 Today, most tyres have tread-wear indicators – a small rubber bar between the grooves on a tyre – built into them.
 As your tyre rubber wears down, the tread indicator starts thinning out, too.
 Once the tread indicator wears off, it’s definitely time to replace the tyres.

 Wiring and battery